ryanburgess/engineer-manager/README.md

  * [Super Managers - Embracing Transparency, Iteration, and Asynchronous Workflows in a Remote World](https://fellow.app/supermanagers/darren-murph-gitlab-transparency-iteration-asynchronous-workflows) - Darren Murph, from GitLab, shares how remote work empowers people at work, and also in their everyday lives.
  * [Happy Path Programming - Vulnerability & Additive Hiring with Dianne Marsh](https://anchor.fm/happypathprogramming/episodes/24-Vulnerability--Additive-Hiring-with-Dianne-Marsh-eu4359/a-a41ih0t) - Some great insights into leading through vulnerability from Netflix Engineering Director, Dianne Marsh.
  * [Leading leaders who lead engineers](https://changelog.com/podcast/453) - A podcast episode that discusses growing leaders with Lara Hogan, author of Resilient Management
+ * [Front End Happy Hour - Individual contributor to manager](https://frontendhappyhour.com/episodes/individual-contributor-to-manager-transitioning-into-a-bartender/) - This podcast episode provides a lot of great insights and tips for transitioning from an individual contributor to a manager.

 ## Articles
  * [Radical Candor](http://firstround.com/review/radical-candor-the-surprising-secret-to-being-a-good-boss/) - This is an excellent article on how to provide direct feedback